-Since 1861, the Wisconsin Alumni Association has been enriching the lives of UW alumni by connecting old friends through the alumni directory, making new memories on our alumni tours, expanding horizons at lifelong learning events, and much more!
+Since 1861, the Wisconsin Alumni Association has been enriching the lives of UW alumni.
+It connects old friends through the alumni directory, makes new memories on alumni tours, expands horizons at lifelong learning events, and much more.

 - Living alumni: 435,196